 When using our online comparison service, you’ll be required to enter the following details:

-The size of your business will affect the level of management liability insurance you need for complete coverage.
-It’s therefore essential to provide all the information you can about your business and its services.
+It’s essential to provide all the information you can about your business and its services.

-Additionally, you must divulge any past complaints or claims made against your business to your potential insurer.
-Any intentional or even unintentional omissions of prior claims could make your cover invalid.
+You must disclose any past claims made against your business or circumstances which may result in a claim to your potential insurer.
+Any intentional or even unintentional omissions of prior claims could invalidate your cover.

 Business insurance tips from Stephen Zeller, General Manager of General Insurance at Compare the Market